 |16 April, 2024

-Deggendorf is a Danube River cruise port and a city in Bavaria.
-It is situated on the river's left bank, nearly in the middle between Passau and Regensburg.
-The crossing railway bridge on Danube kilometers 2286th creates the natural border to the city south-east of the river, and it's the other side at the foot of central Bavarian Forest.
-Several miles downstream, close to Deggenau district, Isar River flows into Danube.
+Deggendorf is a Danube River cruise port and city in Germany's Bavaria state (Deggendorf district) with population around 35,000.
+It is situated on the river's left bank, and nearly equidistant from/between Passau and Regensburg.
+The crossing railway bridge (on Danube kilometers 2286th) creates the natural border to the city south-east of the river, and it's the other side at the foot of the central Bavarian Forest.
+Several miles downstream, close to Deggenau district, Isar River flows into the Danube.

-After World War II, Deggendorf city was the site of displaced persons camp for Jewish refugees.
-It housed around 2,000 refugees, who even created a cultural center which included a couple of newspapers, Cum Ojfboj and Deggendorf Center Review, a theater group, kosher kitchen, mikvah, synagogue, and more.
-The Jewish camp even issued its private currency popular as Deggendorf Dollar.
+After WW2 (1939-1945), in the city were displaced Jewish camp refugees (around 2000) who even created a cultural center (newspapers, Cum Ojfboj, theater group, kosher kitchen, mikvah, synagogue).
+The Jewish camp even issued its private currency (Deggendorf Dollar).
 Many of the residents were survivors of Theresienstadt's concentration camp.
-Deggendorf's displaced persons camp closed on June 15, 1949.
+Deggendorf's displaced person camp closed on June 15, 1949.

 Just like all Bavarian towns, the city of Deggendorf boasts its fair share of monasteries and churches.
 The best-known is St.Peter and Paul’s Church of the Holy Sepulchre with quite extraordinary steeple completed 400 years after the creation of the church and is regarded as one of the prettiest Baroque church steeples found in southern Germany.

 The shipbuilder Deggendorfer Werft und Eissenbau GmbH (now renamed MAN Turbo AG) is famous for constructing Europe's largest riverboat - Crystal Mozart.

 Along Europe's largest inland waterway - Danube River, which passes through 10 different countries, Avalon Waterways offers extraordinary experiences...May 4, 2020